 Can I reapply/apply to CSUN for Spring 2011?

 At this time, CSUN is not accepting applications for undergraduate study for Spring 2011.
 Please check the Admissions and Records website below for additional information as it becomes available: /admissions-records/admissions-calendar.

 The California State University system requires that each entering First Time Freshman, except those who qualify for an exemption, take these CSU placement exams prior to enrollment in classes.
 They are a condition of enrollment.
 Learn more at: http://www.csun.edu/testing/placement/.

 When can I take the test(s)?

-June 13, 2009 was the DEADLINE for completing the EPT/ELM requirement.
-Results from EPT/ELM tests taken after June 13, 2009 will not be accepted at CSU Northridge for the Fall 2009 semester.
+Students may take the test at the most convenient CSU campus.
+Online registration is available at most campuses.
+If you wish to take the EPT at CSUN, online registration is available (www.csun.edu/testing/reg/).
+June 19, 2010 is the DEADLINE for completing the EPT/ELM requirement.
+Results from EPT/ELM tests taken after June 19, 2010 will not be accepted at CSU Northridge for the Fall 2010 semester.

 What happens if I missed the deadline?

 You will not be able to attend CSUN in Fall 2010 as a First-Time Freshman unless you were exempt from the test(s) because of high SAT or ACT scores, AP tests or completion of certain EAP courses in high school.